• About

 How to identify spruce trees:

 The first rule of foraging is to make sure you correctly identify your plant, as many plants have toxic cousins that can be mistaken for them.
 Always consult a good field guide before foraging any plant for the first time.
-Peterson’s Guide to Edible Wild Plants and John Kallas’s Edible Wild Plants are some of my favorites.
+Here are some of the best foraging books I’ve found.

 There are also regional guides you can consult, or consider taking a foraging class, like the Herbal Academy’s online foraging course, which teaches plant identification and ethical wildcrafting practices.